yage99/TCGAMaxim/README.md

 This is a Maxim Gun python library for TCGA raw data process.

-Now contais a meta process tool `meta.py`, which load meta data and parsed to python dictionary and can be iterazed by fild and patient id.
+Now contains a meta process tool `TCGAMaxim.meta`, which loads meta data and provides convenient iteration function.

-Other data types including svs histology slice image and clinical data are finished.
+Other data types including svs histology slice image and clinical data are not finished.